vietha37/vietha37/README.md

   <b>Dang Van Viet</b>
 </h1>

 Hi!
-I'm Dang Van Viet, a student currently living in Ho Chi Minh city, Viet Nam.
+I'm Dang Van Viet, a student currently living in Ho Chi Minh city, Viet Nam.I'm a student at TDT university, one of the top 100 universities in the world!
 I'm learning programming through small projects  on the side.
 <br>

 <p>